 meet pete

 Fosselman is currently serving as the Director of Regional Services for Montgomery County in Bethesda, where he oversees various regional initiatives and coordinates efforts across multiple departments.
 Prior to this role, he was the Master Plan Ombudsman, responsible for managing and ensuring the effective implementation of the approved master plans throughout the county.
+During this period, Pete started the Friends of White Oak to further advocate for the needs and inequities in the East County.

 From 2007 to 2016, Pete served as the Mayor of Kensington, where he spearheaded significant improvements that transformed the community.
 Under his leadership, the town adopted a comprehensive new plan, enhanced its streets for better safety and accessibility, implemented professional marketing strategies, and hosted numerous community events to foster local engagement.
 Additionally, Pete introduced the county's first eco-friendly storm drain parking system, setting a new standard for environmental responsibility.
 Beyond his mayoral duties, he served as President of the Maryland Mayors’ Association from 2015 to 2016, representing the interests of all 154 mayors across the state.
 In recognition of his expertise, the U.S. State Department invited him in 2012 to Croatia to share insights and best practices in community engagement and economic growth, highlighting his role as a leader in public service.